Office Address and contact details

 - Third parties whom we engage in the course of offering our services, including barristers and experts.

-- Courts and tribunals, regulatory authorities such as the Solicitors Regulation Authority, government agencies (national and local) and law enforcement agencies.
+- Courts and tribunals, government agencies (national and local) and law enforcement agencies.

 We do not sell, rent out, or make commercially available your personal information to anyone.

 - By keeping your information when there is only a legitimate reason or legal ground to do so.

 - While your information is in our possession, by using technical and organisational measures to assist in protecting it from unauthorised access, use, disclosure, alteration or destruction.

 Your rights about your personal information that we process

 - request details of the information we hold about you and how we process it.
 This is called a subject access request.